garg-aayush/spatial-alias-removal/README.md

-# Removing the spatial aliasing in seismic data using Deep Learning Super-Resolution
+# Spatial aliasing removal using deep learning super-resolution
 Aayush Garg, *Delft University of Technology*
 Abe Vos, Nikita Bortych and Deepak Gupta, *University of Amsterdam*

 ## Abstract
-Seismic data is more often or not insufficiently or irregularly sampled either due to logistics and cost constraints associated with the data acquisition.
-The simplest case of spatial sampling problems occur when the data is regularly sampled but too sparse.
-The sparse sampling not just leads to the loss of high-wavenumbers, but also causes spatial aliasing due to the overlap of aliasing energy artifacts over the signal energy.
+Seismic data is often insufficiently or irregularly sampled due to logistics and cost constraints associated with the data acquisition.
+Even in the simple case of regularly but too coarse sampled data, it leads to the loss of high-wavenumbers and overlapping of the aliased energy artifacts with the signal energy.
 When we image the spatially aliased data, we encounter the trade-off between the resolution of the image and aliasing artifacts.
-In some situations, we can reduce the aliasing artifacts by using antialiasing filters and excluding the steeply dipping events.
-However, this antialiasing process leads to decrease in the resolution of image.

-Here, we apply deep learning super-resolution to remove the spatial aliasing from the input seismic data.
-We train a modified `VDSR` network in order to up-scale the data by a factor of two in the spatial direction.
-Also, in order to make the trained network robust we make use of a loss function(s) that minimizes the error both in `space-time` and `f-k` domain.
-The trained network is able to remove the spatial aliasing and produces good qualitative and quantitative results on the blind dataset taken from different geological setting.
+In this paper, we use a deep learning super-resolution network to upscale the data by a factor of two in the spatial direction and remove the spatial aliasing present in the data.
+Also, we make use of a loss function that minimizes the error both in the spacetime and the f-k domain to make the network more robust.
+We show that the trained network is able to reconstruct the dense data with half the receiver interval and remove the spatial aliasing in the f-k domain both for the training and for a blind dataset.
+This reconstructed dense data improves the accuracy of seismic imaging as a result of denser sampling and removed spatial aliasing.

 ---